patrickjames242/react-extend-components/README.md

 export const MyButton = ComponentBuilders.button(Button => {
    return <Button
       onClick={() => {
-         // This function will be called first,
+         // This function will be called first
+         // It's return value is ignored if there is an outer function set.
-         // and any value returned here will be returned from the actual callback }}
+         // If not, this return value is returned from the resulting callback }}
    >My Button</Button>
 });